-During cruise WH293 of FRV "Walther Herwig III", CTD profiles were obtained at each fishing position of the surveyed area (Figs. 1 and 15).
-Observations on Standard Oceanographic Stations (Stein, 1988) were done at the Cape Desolation Section, the Fyllas Bank Section and along the Holsteinsborg-Baffin Island Section (Figs. 16, 17 - 25).
+During cruise WH305 of FRV "Walther Herwig III", CTD profiles were obtained at each fishing position of the surveyed area (Figs. 1 and 17).
+Observations on Standard Oceanographic Stations (Stein, 1988) were done at the Cape Desolation Section and the Fyllas Bank Section (Figs. 18, 20).
 Salinity readings of the CTD (SeaBird 911+) profiles were adjusted to water samples derived by Rosette water sampler.
-Theta/S sections of Cape Desolation Section and Holsteinborg-Baffin Island Section are displayed in Figs. 16, 19 - 20.
-Time series of temperature anomaly at Fyllas Bank station 4 is given in Fig. 17.
+Time series of temperature anomaly at Fyllas Bank station 4 is given in Fig. 19.
 The data comprise observations done during September-November at the station site.
 Data gaps in our own data base, due to e.g. December observations, were filled with data from the World Data Base.
-This is the case for 1972, 1978, 1980 and 1981.The time series of salinity calibration samples at NAFO Cape Desolation Station 3 is given in Fig. 23 - 25.
-Data analysis and presentation (Figs. 16, 19 - 22) was done using the most recent version of Ocean Data View (Version 3.2.0, 2006; Schlitzer, 2006), including the geostrophic estimates.
-Where observed depths for adjacent stations did not match, data were interpolated to a set of common depths (ODV uses piecewise linear least squares for the interpolation on a predefined set of standard depths).
-Dynamic heights at the standard depths were then calculated and the geostrophic velocities between station pairs (at the standard depths) were obtained.
-Oxygen profile measurements were obtained with the Seabird SBE 43 sensor.
-Oxygen data are given in [ml/l], and [% saturation].
-Turbidity measurements were done with the Seapoint Turbidity sensor which was mounted to the Seabird CTD.
-The Seapoint Turbidity Meter detects light scattered by particles suspended in water, generating an output voltage proportional to turbidity or suspended solids.
-The light source wavelength is 880 nm.
-The sensor was not calibrated against any particles.
+This is the case for 1972, 1978, 1980 and 1981.
+The time series of salinity calibration samples at NAFO Cape Desolation Station 3 is given in Figs. 21 - 23.
+Data analysis and presentation (Figs. 17, 18, 20) was done using the most recent version of Ocean Data View (Version 3.3.2, 2007; Schlitzer, 2007).